San Francisco flattened the curve early. Now, coronavirus cases are surging.

 “We’re the ones out there every day,” said Jay Campos, a bus operator in San Francisco who drives the late-night lines from 10 p.m. to 5 a.m.
 Campos, who lives in the East Bay, says he has relatives in New York who fell ill and worries about keeping his three children healthy.

-“We can’t ignore the fact that some of this is on the backs of low-wage workers,” Kirsten Bibbins-Domingo said of the earlier push to reopen.
+“We can’t ignore the fact that some of this is on the backs of low-wage workers,” Dr. Kirsten Bibbins-Domingo, chair of UCSF’s department of epidemiology and biostatistics, said of the earlier push to reopen.
 Bibbins-Domingo leads UCSF’s covid-19 community public health initiative, which has been blanket-testing specific San Francisco neighborhoods to study how the virus is spreading.

 When the group tested an entire census tract in the city’s Mission District for the virus and antibodies, it found Latino residents accounted for 95 percent of the cases despite representing just 40 percent of the neighborhood.
 While most people were sheltering, the Latino population was working and sometimes bringing back the virus to more densely populated homes, Bibbins-Domingo said.